Business Rates Exemptions and Reliefs

 - Unoccupied properties exempt from rating

-If you think your property should be exempt please contact the revenues service on 01227 862316 firstname.lastname@example.org.
+If you think your property should be exempt please contact the revenues service on 01227 862316 or email firstname.lastname@example.org.

-Relief, or reduction, from business rates is granted to some properties and can be up to 100% of the charge.
+Business rates relief is given to some properties where it can be a reduction of up to 100% of the charge.

-An 80% mandatory rate relief is available to registered charities and charities exempted from registration as a charity.
-Registered community amateur sports clubs (CASCs) are also entitled if the use of the club is wholly or mainly for charitable purposes.
+Registered charities and charities exempted from registration as a charity can receive an compulsory 80% rate discount.
+Registered community amateur sports clubs (CASCs) are also entitled to this rate if the club is wholly or mainly used for charitable purposes.